benbarraclough/BeerGoggleGames/src/content/posts/most-useful-drinking-accessories.md

 ![](/images/mostusefuldrinkingaccessories.webp)

-A helpful list of accessories that will assist you with some creative methods of drinking.
+A list of accessories that will assist you with some creative methods of drinking.

-A good collection of drinking equipment can add some flair to your drinking.
-Whether its how you prepare your drinks or how you drink them, it can switch a night from boring to exciting.
+A good collection of drinking equipment can add some flair to your drinking, adding interest to how you prepare your drinks or how you drink them.

-The following items are not in any way sponsored by specific companies, the links provided are just are examples of where the items can be purchased, just to provide a reference.
-Most likely there are various websites to source the same item from for different prices and qualities.
+The following items are not in any way sponsored, the links provided are just examples of where the items can be purchased.
+There are various websites where you can get the same item but could differ in price and quality.

 #### Quote of the day: